 To perform a Write Protect Register Read, first the address to be accessed must be set to 0401h.
-This is done by sending the address to the device as part of a write operation (R/W = 0).
+This is done by sending the address to the device as part of a write operation ($R/\overline{W} = 0$).
 After the address is sent and acknowledged by the device, the master generates a START.
-This terminates the write operation, but the address pointer will be set to the address of the WP Register.
-The master then issues the same control byte as the write operation, but with the R/W bit set to 1.
-The device acknowledges and transmit the 8-bit data byte located at the address location written.
+This terminates the write operation, but the address pointer is set to the address of the WP Register.
+The master then issues the same control byte as the write operation, but with the R/\overline{W} bit set to 1.
+The device acknowledges and transmits the 8-bit data byte located at the address location written.
 The master does not acknowledge the transfer of the data byte, but instead generates a STOP condition, which causes the device to discontinue transmission.
 See Figure 12-2.
-After the WP Register Read operation, the internal address counter increments to the address location following the one that was just read.
+After the WP register read operation, the internal address counter increments to the address location following the one that was just read.